-- 1. A Stage 2 archaeological assessment be conducted by a licensed consultant archaeologist using the test pit survey method at 5m intervals for the majority of the area (76.3 ha) (as illustrated in green on Map 7). - 2.
-A Stage 2 archaeological assessment be conducted by a licensed consultant archaeologist using the pedestrian survey method in areas that have been recently ploughed (41.6 ha) and are in appropriate conditions at the time of survey undergo pedestrian survey at 5 m intervals (as illustrated in blue on Map 7). - 3.
+- 1. A Stage 2 archaeological assessment be conducted by a licensed consultant archaeologist using the test pit survey method at 5m intervals in all areas which have not been recently ploughed or do not have appropriate conditions for pedestrian survey at the time of the Stage 2 assessment (currently 34.5 ha as illustrated in green on Map 7). - 2.
+A Stage 2 archaeological assessment be conducted by a licensed consultant archaeologist using the pedestrian survey method in areas that have been recently ploughed and are in appropriate conditions at the time of survey undergo pedestrian survey at 5 m intervals (currently 91.6 ha as illustrated in blue on Map 7). - 3.
 The Stage 2 archaeological assessment follow the requirements set out in the 2011 Standards and Guidelines for Consultant Archaeologists (MTC 2011)